Elliot-putt/ai-onboarding/README.md

 // Start conversation
 $result = $agent->beginConversation();
-echo $result->firstMessage; // "Hi!
-I'd love to learn more about you.
-What's your name?"
+echo $result->firstMessage; // "Hi there!
+Welcome—I'm here to help get you started.
+To begin, could you please tell me your name?"

 // Chat with the AI (automatically validates with both AI and Laravel rules)
 $response = $agent->chat('John Doe');
-echo $response->content; // "Great to meet you, John!
-What's your email address?"
+echo $response->content; // "Thanks, John!
+Could you please share your email address with me?"

+// AI can also help users when they ask questions
+$helpResponse = $agent->chat('What should I put for email?');
+echo $helpResponse->content; // "No problem!
+For the email field, you should provide the email address you use for work or personal communication.
+It usually looks like 'yourname@example.com'.
+Could you please share your email address?"

 // Check progress
 $progress = $agent->getProgress();